dingyuliang/prerenderready-javascript/README.md

 # prerenderReady-javascript
 The JavaScript library for prerenderReady by tracking ajax call and settimeout for both jQuery, angularJS.

-## prerenderReady library
+## prerenderReady Introduction
-prerenderReady library provides the basic functionality which helps to track AJAX call and setTimeout, so that it can let prerender.io know when the page has been completely loaded.
+When we use prerender.io, we can use window.prerenderReady to tell prerender.io service, the page is completely loaded.
+But it requires us to change a lot of existing code, which is a lot effort and not flexible. prerenderReady provides the functionality which helps us
+1. Tracks AJAX call automatically, after all AJAX calls are completed, it will automatically set window.prerenderReady to true.
+2. Provides an easy way to add tracking for setTimeout, so that we don't need to manually set window.prerenderReady.
 There are two plugins which are built on prerenderReady library, one for jQuery, the other one for angularJS.

 ### install prerenderReady with Nuget